Nick088Official/SuperPrompt-v1/README.md

 1. Go to https://huggingface.co/spaces/Nick088/SuperPrompt-v1.
 2. Click the 3 dots in the up right corner and duplicate space (login if asked to, also you can just use cpu or use a paid gpu, it barely matters).
 3. After the space loads, write the prompt you want to be better.
+4. Click Additional Inputs
+5. Put the Max New Tokens, controls how long is the output, reccomended to the max which is 512.
-4. You can click additional inputs and change the repetition penalty, the higher the less the ai repeats itself, it goes from 1.0 to 2.0.
+6. Put the Repetition Penalty, the higher the less the ai repeats itself (it goes from 1.0 to 2.0).
+7. Put the Temperature, Higher values produce more diverse outputs, (from 0 to 1).
+8. Put the Top P, Higher values sample more low-probability tokens, (from 0 to 2).
+9. Put the Top K, Higher k means more diverse outputs by considering a range of tokens, (from 1 to 100).
+10. Put the Seed, A starting point to initiate the generation process, any integers, put 0 if you want it to be random.
-5. Click Submit
+11. Click Submit

+## CHANGELOG
+Update - April 14th, 2024
+Updated the local version to make it use venvs, Credits for it to [Poopmaster/Poiqazwsx](https://github.com/poiqazwsx)